-The International Standard for Results Management was first adopted in 2019 and came into effect January 2021.
-It was subsequently amended in May 2021.
-A revised version was approved by the WADA Executive Committee on 5 December 2025 and is effective as of 1 January 2025.
+The International Standard for Results Management was first adopted and approved by the WADA Executive Committee at the World Conference on Doping in Sport in Katowice on 7 Novemberin 2019 and came into effect January 2021.

+This It was subsequently amended in May 2021.
+A revised version of the International Standard for Results Management incorporates minor revisions to align the International Standard for Results Management with a number of other WADA regulatory documents.
+It was approved by the WADA Executive Committee on 20 May 20215 December 2025 and has been is effective since this date as of 1 January 2025.